bilalyusuf973/quickSort/README.md

 # quickSort
+C++ code to implement Quick Sort.
-C++ code to implement Quick Sort into your code directly.
+Your can use this code to directly implement Quick Sort Algorithm into your project.